aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/otsu-threshold-binarization/_index.md

 }
 ```

-## Step 2: Cache the Image
+### Step 2: Cache the Image

-Caching the image is essential to improve performance.
-It ensures that the image data is readily available for processing.
+Caching the image improves performance, especially when you plan to run multiple operations on the same bitmap.

 ```java
 RasterCachedImage rasterCachedImage = (RasterCachedImage) image;
 ```

-## Step 3: Check and Cache Image
+### Step 3: Ensure the Image Is Cached

-Before applying Otsu Threshold Binarization, you should check if the image is already cached.
-If not, cache it.
+If the image isn’t already cached, call `cacheData()` to load pixel data into memory.

 ```java
 if (!rasterCachedImage.isCached())